 To book Kanya King CBE please contact your JLA Agent.

-The youngest of nine siblings, Kanya grew up in a crowded council flat in north London and began financially supporting her family by the age of 17.
+The youngest of nine siblings, Kanya grew up in a crowded council flat in north London and began financially supporting her family by the age of seventeen.
 It was during her time working as a TV researcher that she saw the gap in the market for black music and began a lengthy campaign to attract sponsors and producers for MOBO.
-Kanya eventually re-mortgaged her house to fund the production of the first MOBO Awards and successfully orchestrated its first broadcast in six weeks.
-Since then the awards have risen to become one of the most prestigious events in the entertainment industry, connecting politicians and business leaders with visionaries in the arts and media.
-Since the beginning, MOBO has served as an early showcase for British artists including Craig David, Amy Winehouse, Dizzee Rascal, Rita Ora, Estelle and Emile Sandé.
+She eventually re-mortgaged her house to fund the production of the first MOBO Awards and successfully orchestrated its first broadcast in six weeks.
+Since then, the awards have risen to become one of the most prestigious events in the entertainment industry, connecting politicians and business leaders with visionaries in the arts and media.
+Since the beginning, MOBO has served as an early showcase for British artists including Craig David, Amy Winehouse, Stefflon Don, Rita Ora, Tinie Tempah, Krept & Konan and Emile Sandé.

 Kanya has built MOBO into a globally respected brand, and under her leadership has guided it to establish itself as a champion of equity, diversity, and inclusion, recognising and providing a platform for talent within music, culture, arts, fashion, media, and wider creative industries.